willdurand/Hateoas/README.md

 We call such a variable a **context variable**.

-You can add your own context variables to the Expression Language context by adding them to the `ExpressionEvaluator`.
+You can add your own context variables to the Expression Language context by adding them to the expression evaluator.

 ##### Adding Your Own Context Variables